 To expedite the application process, it is recommended that you submit all of the above documentation together.
 Applications are handled on a first come, first serve basis.
 We cannot guarantee admission to the college for applications received and/or completed less than one month prior to the start of the semester.
+A late fee may be charged.
 Timely completion of all admission and registration requirements is also beneficial for those applying for financial aid.